 First off, chicken nuggets that are not made from fillets are the real bad guys.
 Again it's similar to the sausages situation; all the leftover carcass bits mixed up with bulking agents so manufacturers can crank out more portions.
 But it's when these little nuggets are deep fried that really boosts their 'worst-food' status and it's all to do with the size.
 Smaller fried items, i.e. nuggets, absorb more fat that larger pieces of fried goods, so a portion of nuggets will pack way more fat than a single larger fried piece.
 So if you want fried chicken — go for a big breast.

 If there is one food that epitomises 21st century junk food it's the doughnut.
 Coated, filled, glazed, sugared, jam crammed or plain old ring, they are not great for your body.
 And it's not only the refined flour, refined sugar and then the frying in the refined oil that makes them bad for you.
-Doughnuts will upset blood-sugar balance and give a quick high followed by a 'crash and burn' low, then you guessed it, you're hungry again and reaching for another one — that's why they generally come in boxes of 10!
+Doughnuts will upset blood-sugar balance and give a quick high followed by a 'crash and burn' low, then you guessed it, you're hungry again and reaching for another one — that's why they generally come in boxes of 10 or 12!